 “Proud Mary” became a cornerstone of the couple’s shows, renowned for Tina’s vocal delivery along with the swirling, hand-rolling dance moves from accompanying vocalists, the Ikettes.

-The duo later had a top 5 U.K. hit with 1973's "Nutbush City Limits," a rock-country-soul jam penned by Tina herself with autobiographical elements.
-Then in 1975, Tina also appeared in her first film, playing the Acid Queen in the Who's Tommy.
+The duo later had a top 5 U.K. hit with 1973’s “Nutbush City Limits,” a rock-country-soul jam penned by Tina that included autobiographical elements.
+Then in 1975, Tina also appeared in her first film, playing the Acid Queen in The Who’s Tommy.

-Despite their success as a musical duo, Tina and Ike's marriage was in shambles.
+Despite their success as a musical duo, Tina and Ike’s marriage was in shambles.
 Tina would later reveal that Ike was often physically abusive, and she even attempted suicide because of his abuse.

 In the years following her divorce, Tina’s solo career got off to a slow start.
 According to Tina, when she left Ike, she had “36 cents and a gas station credit card.”
 To make ends meet and to care for her children, she used food stamps and even cleaned houses.
 But she also continued to perform in lower-profile venues and made guest appearances on other artists’ records, though not achieving any notable success initially.

-Huge Comeback: 'Private Dancer' and "What's Love Got to Do With It"
+Solo Comeback: "Private Dancer" and "What’s Love Got to Do With It"

-In 1983, however, Turner's solo career finally gained steam when she recorded a remake of Al Green's "Let's Stay Together."
-Noted for a related video in which she appeared in a rag dress between two dancers, Turner took her remake to the top 5 on the domestic R&B charts and the top 10, U.K. pop.
+In 1983, however, Turner’s solo career finally gained steam when she recorded a remake of Al Green’s “Let’s Stay Together.”
+Noted for a related video in which she appeared in a rag dress between two dancers, Turner took her remake to the top 5 on the domestic R&B charts and the top 10 among U.K. pop songs.

 Private Dancer was a formidable entity in terms of its individual singles, with the empowerment anthem “What’s Love Got to Do With It” reaching No. 1 on the U.S. pop charts and earning the Grammy for Record of the Year.
 The smooth-jazz title track “Private Dancer” and “Better Be Good to Me” both reached the top 10 as well.